The Virtual Currency Regulation Review: United Kingdom

 45 Regulations 18 and 19 MLRs.

 46 Regulation 28 MLRs.
 Relevant persons must carry out customer due diligence when establishing a new business relationship and in certain other circumstances set out at Regulation 27 MLRs.

 47 Parts 4 and 5 MLRs.

 48 These activities are listed at Regulation 10 MLRs, in respect of banks and financial institutions.
-Other relevant persons under the MLRs include auditors, insolvency practitioners, external accountants and tax advisers, independent legal professionals, trust or company service providers, estate agents, high value dealers and casinos, as such terms are defined in the MLRs (Regulation 8).
+Other relevant persons under the MLRs include auditors, insolvency practitioners, external accountants and tax advisers, independent legal professionals, trust or company service providers, estate agents, high-value dealers and casinos, as those terms are defined in the MLRs (Regulation 8).
 Also see Section XI in relation to the future expansion of the scope of UK AML regulation to virtual currency exchanges and wallet providers.

 49 The categories of relevant persons under the MLRs are defined by reference to their carrying on of relevant activities.

 50 The FCA took on this oversight role from January 2017, under the Oversight of Professional Body Anti-Money Laundering and Counter Terrorist Financing Supervision Regulations 2017.

 52 The MLRs create three criminal offences, of contravening a relevant requirement (Regulation 86), prejudicing an investigation (Regulation 87) and providing false or misleading information (Regulation 88).
 Civil sanctions for breach of the MLRs include fines, suspension or removal of authorisation, prohibitions on firms' senior managers and injunctions (Regulations 76, 77, 78 and 80).